Peggy Spool, Artistic and Founding Director

 Masumi teaches first through third grade music at Berkeley Rose Waldorf school, teaches private voice and musicianship lessons at her home, and sings in the choir for St. Lukes Episcopal Church in Los Gatos.
 She joined Vivace in early 2015.

-KAREN JOHNSON, ACCOMPANIST
+In Memoriam: KAREN JOHNSON, ACCOMPANIST

 Karen Johnson has accompanied Vivace since its inception.
 She holds a degree in Piano Performance from Cal.
 State University, Sacramento where she studied with Thomas Gentry.
 She has also studied with George Oliynyk, Patricia Taylor Lee from the University of California, Davis and Thomas Schumacher from the University of Maryland.